See How Much Money We Can Save You!

 - Credit Currently In Use

 Experian, TransUnion, and Equifax are the three major credit reporting agencies, and you’re entitled to a free credit report from each agency every year.
-Take a look at out our Credit Analysis page for more information on how to check your credit score.
+Take a look at out our guide to how credit scores work for more information on how to check your credit score.

 Warning Sign Number 3: You’re Only Paying the Minimum Balance–If You’re Paying Anything at All